 - Any email that says you can earn $1000s each week from home is spam.

-- Any email message that promotes an adult web site is spam, unless the recipient has specifically requested information from that web
+- Any email message that promotes an adult website is spam, unless the recipient has specifically requested information from that website.

 - Any message that contains "ADV:", "ADV ADLT:", or "ADV ADULT" in the subject is spam.

 - Any message that is sent to email addresses that have been harvested off of websites, newsgroups, or other areas of the Internet is spam.